Bakhombisile02/SecurityApplication/README.md

 - **Password Hashing**: User passwords are securely hashed before being stored in the database.

 - **Secure Coding**: Adherence to secure coding practices to mitigate common vulnerabilities.

+- **HTTP Headers Security**: Utilization of Helmet middleware to set secure HTTP headers, including frame options and HSTS, to prevent clickjacking attacks and enforce secure communication over HTTPS.

+- **Request Rate Limiting**: Implementation of rate limiting middleware to mitigate against denial-of-service (DoS) attacks by restricting the number of requests per IP address within a specified time window.

+- **Cross-Origin Resource Sharing (CORS) Configuration**: Configuration of CORS middleware to restrict cross-origin requests to only trusted origins, enhancing security against cross-origin attacks.

+- **Logging and Monitoring**: Usage of Morgan middleware for logging HTTP requests, enabling monitoring and analysis of application traffic for security auditing and troubleshooting.

 ---